 That’s why we recommend you take along a blanket and food and have your picnic.

-Both the Zoos provide picnic tables, including covered indoor space should the weather go bad.
+Both the Zoos provide picnic tables, including covered indoor space, should the weather go bad.

 Time needed to explore

-If you visit with kids and family, you will need two to three hours to explore London Zoo.
+If you visit with kids and family, you will need two to three hours to explore the London Zoo.

 However, if you want to explore Whipsnade Zoo to your satisfaction, you will need at least five to six hours.